aperezlebel/HiddenMarkovChain/README.md

 ## Resource

 This work has been carried out following the subject.pdf file, proposed by the ENPC school.
-Please see more details in it.
+For further information, please check it out.